-tials or the fair share of the country.
-The data can also show how large the efforts in the country domestically should be and indicate need for support to or from other countries, if there is a mismatch between the potentials for emissions reduction at a low cost and the fair share.
+A comparison of those approaches in this study yields insights how large the efforts in the country domestically should be and indicate need for support to or from other countries, if there is a mismatch between the cost-effective potentials and the fair share.
+The study also suggests whether or not a country can or should increase the ambition of its NDC for 2030, for example because the NDC is much less ambitious as the mitigation potentials or the fair share of the country.
 The analysis focuses on countries that are particularly relevant because of their share in global GHG emissions and their role in international climate policy, namely Brazil, Canada, China, the EU, India, Japan and the United States of America.
 In addition, particular emphasis is given to the role of Germany.

-Global carbon budgets resulting from the targets of the Paris Agreement
+1.1 Global carbon budgets resulting from the Paris Agreements' temperature targets

+In the following, global emissions pathways that are consistent with the 2 °C temperature goal of the Cancun Agreements are referred to as 2°C-consistent pathways.
+Pathways that are consistent with the Paris Agreements' long-term temperature goal will be called 1.5°C-consistent pathways.
 To identify the emissions reduction goals for 2030 and 2050 compatible with the respective temperature limits, the approach of the Climate Action Tracker (CAT, 2018b) is applied.
-According to the CAT pathways, the median global GHG emissions budget of a 2°C-consistent pathway in the period 2016 - 2100 is 1,640 GtCO2e and 1,260 GtCO2e in the period 2016 - 2050 (see Table PB1 for ranges).
-In this case, the annual GHG emissions in 2050 amount to 16.9 GtCO2e.
-For a 1.5°C-consistent pathway, the median global GHG emission budget is 1,030 GtCO2e in the period 2016 - 2100 and 990 GtCO2e in the period 2016 - 2050.
-The total GHG emissions in 2050 amount to 8.5 GtCO2e in that case.
+According to the CAT pathways, the median global GHG emissions budget of a 2°C-consistent pathway in the period 2016 - 2100 is 1,760 GtCO2e and 1,240 GtCO2e in the period 2016 - 2050 (see Table 5 for ranges).
+In this case, the annual GHG emissions in 2050 amount to 23.0 Gt CO2e.
+For a 1.5°C-consistent